 Hours are 12 – 8 pm.
-Delivery and takeout only.
 Offering delivery through Ubereats and Door Dash.

 Hours are Monday to Friday 7am to 5pm and Saturday and Sunday 7am till 11am.
 Call 226-378-6906 or 519-455-8296 to book your vehicle.

-Studio is closed.
+Studio is reopen.
 Offering online and over the phone coaching sessions.
-Offering Zoom classes starting May 4th.
-Email email@example.com to arrange.
+Offering Zoom classes – email email@example.com to arrange.

 Open 9 to 5 by appointment only.
 Online store available and offering free shipping.
 Visit their website or Facebook page http://facebook.com/biopedfootcare.londonnorth

-At this time their facility is open for competitive training, summer camps and they continue to offer some online programs as well..
+At this time their facility is open for competitive training, summer camps and they now offer online programs.
 Their online program is open to everyone and registration is done though their website by clicking here.